-- ^o To prevent engine overrevving, do not downshift if you are going faster than the above speed in each position. - ^o Be careful not to overrev the engine.
+◆ Be careful not to overrev the engine.
 Watch the tachometer to keep engine rpm from going into the red zone.
 The approximate maximum allowable speed for each position is given below for your reference:

-"2".....
-120 km/h (74 mph) "L" 65 km/h (40 mph) Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
+"2"......120 km/h (74 mph) "L"......
+65 km/h (40 mph)

+◆ Do not continue hill climbing or hard towing for a long time in the "2" or "L" position.
 This may cause severe automatic transmission damage from overheating.
-To prevent such damage, use "D" position for hill climbing or hard towing.
+To prevent such damage, "D" position should be used in hill climbing or hard towing.